 The final maturity of the Term A Loan Facility is September 5, 2012.
-The Term A Loan Facility will amortize in an amount per annum equal to the following: year 1-5.00%; year 2-10.00%; year 3-15.00%; year 4-20.00%; year 5-25.00%.
+The Term A Loan Facility will amortize in an amount per annum equal to the following: year 1 - 5.00%; year 2 - 10.00%; year 3 - 15.00%; year 4 - 20.00%; year 5 - 25.00%; year 6 - 25.00%.
 The final maturity of the Term B Loan Facility is September 5, 2013.
 The Term B Loan Facility will be repaid in equal quarterly installments in an amount equal to 1% per annum, with the balance due on the maturity date.
 The final maturity of the Revolving Loan Facility is September 5, 2011.
 All borrowings under the Revolving Loan Facility must be repaid in full upon maturity.
 Outstanding borrowings under the Senior Secured Credit Facility are prepayable without penalty.

-At our option, borrowings under the Senior Secured Credit Facility may be maintained from time to time as (a) Base Rate loans, which shall bear interest at the higher of (i) 1/2 of 1% in excess of the federal funds rate and (ii) the rate published in the Wall Street Journal as the "prime rate" (or equivalent), in each case in effect from time to time, plus the applicable margin in effect from time to time (which is currently 0.75% for the Term A Loan Facility and the Revolving Loan Facility and 1.25% for the Term B Loan Facility), or (b) LIBOR-based loans, which shall bear interest at the LIBO Rate (as defined in the Senior Secured Credit Facility and adjusted for maximum reserves), as determined by the administrative agent for the respective interest period plus the applicable margin in effect from time to time (which is currently 1.75% for the Term A Loan Facility and the Revolving Loan Facility and 2.25% for the Term B Loan Facility).
+At our option, borrowings under the Senior Secured Credit Facility may be maintained from time to time as (a) Base Rate loans, which shall bear interest at the higher of (i) 1/2 of 1% in excess of the federal funds rate and (ii) the rate published in the Wall Street Journal as the "prime rate" (or equivalent), in each case in effect from time to time, plus the applicable margin in effect from time to time (which is currently 0.75%), or (b) LIBOR-based loans, which shall bear interest at the LIBO Rate (as defined in the Senior Secured Credit Facility and adjusted for maximum reserves), as determined by the administrative agent for the respective interest period plus the applicable margin in effect from time to time (which is currently 1.75%).